 Chapter members work with students with a wide variety of disabilities from cognitive to physical.

-Pi Kappa Phi completes its spring recruitment period the week of Jan.
-27. For more information about the process, contact Matt McKee at:
+Pi Kappa Phi completes its spring recruitment period the week of Sept.15.
+For more information about the process, contact Ryan Schmierer at:

-Pi Kappa Phi has won six consecutive R.B.
-Stewart Awards, signifying it as Purdue’s best fraternity.
+Pi Kappa Phi has won six R.B.
+Stewart Awards in the past seven years, signifying it as Purdue’s best fraternity.
 It’s commitment to Push America (pushamerica.org) is one of those reasons.